AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 Generate structured insights:
 - Likely outcomes across scenarios
 - Key risks and failure modes
 - Comparative analysis of different models

+Our focus is not on general simulation, but specifically on decision scenarios around funding, coordination, and ownership — where uncertainty is highest and consequences are hardest to reverse.

 ---